 Coldwater fish have the potential to become invasive.
-OATA is naturally concerned of the risk and welfare issues – although it may appear to be a kind gesture, the release of any fish into the wild is cruel, since predation, starvation, cold or disease will most likely kill them.
+We are naturally concerned about that risk but also for the welfare of the fish.
+Although it may appear to be a kind gesture, the release of any fish into the wild is cruel, since predation, starvation, cold or disease will most likely kill them.
+It is also against the law.

-We have also joined forces with REPTA to publicise a Code of Practice for pet owners and traders to help encourage responsible pet ownership of non-native pets.
-You can read the Code of Practice here and we would encourage you to share it with your customers.
+We have joined forces with REPTA to produce a Code of Practice for pet owners and traders to help encourage the responsible ownership of non-native pets.
+Find the Code of Practice below and we would encourage you to share it with your customers.